Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/server-sent-events.md

 next evaluation.

-If the server has no events to be sent to the client, it is recommended by the specification to periodically send comments to prevent proxy servers from cancelling the running request.
+If the server has no events to be sent to the client, it is recommended by the specification to periodically send comments to prevent proxy servers from cancelling the running request and to verify that the client is still connected.

 If the server has no data for a connecting client and will most likely not produce any, the server can indicate this to the client by sending a `204 No Content` response.
 This way the server does not